 Sitting here, comfy and safe in the dental office, I am thinking about our soldiers in war zones, and feeling very fortunate that I am here.
 I also feel grateful that there are brave folks who voluntarily risk their lives for us everyday, so I don’t have to.

 If you are a soldier please, please be sure you are in tip top dental health before you deploy (and maintain your oral hygiene when you are there); if you work at McDonald’s, or IBM it’s a good idea as well.
-If you need a great dentist call us anytime at 703-532-1712.
+If you need a great dentist call us anytime.